 Besides encouraging you to get creative with the statements you choose, it also helps you find out interesting facts about your colleagues.

 The following games are listed with the idea of helping your employees learn to work as a better team.
-But don’t worry, these are super fun games to play in office:
+But don’t worry, these are super fun games to play in the office:

 1. Human Snakes